Welcome to today's edition of the Rush 24-7 podcast.

 I don't think he's heard about the hoax.

-So he's obviously working on a seventh-century internet connection as well, but somebody's gonna have to wake him up and give him this bad news about water vapor, that it's not the U.S. unless somebody can make the case that we are destroying the water vapor.
+But somebody's going to have to wake him up and give him this bad news about water vapor, that it's not the U.S. unless somebody can make the case that we are destroying the water vapor.

 Now, this is a toothless thing.

-Okay, a quick time out here, folks.
+Okay, a quick timeout here, folks.

-Oh, the the KSM trial.
+Oh, the KSM trial.

 You know, this is funny.

-Uh president didn't know.
+President didn't know.

-My decision totally.
+My decision, totally.

-Now it's Obama says, it was his decision.
+Obama says, it was his decision.

 I'm all for it.

-Then Mayor Bloomberg said, yeah, bring it on, baby, because they thought there'd be a great economic impact here.
+Then Mayor Bloomberg said, Yeah, bring it on, baby, because they thought there'd be a great economic impact here.

 Move the trial.